2023 CR Flamengo season

 The 2023 season is Clube de Regatas do Flamengo's 128th year of existence, their 112th football season, and their 53rd in the Campeonato Brasileiro Série A, having never been relegated from the top division.
 In addition to the 2023 Campeonato Brasileiro Série A, Flamengo will also compete in the Supercopa do Brasil, Recopa Sudamericana, CONMEBOL Copa Libertadores, the Copa do Brasil, and the Campeonato Carioca, the top tier of Rio de Janeiro's state football.
 Due to the 2022 FIFA World Cup being played in the December 2022 the 2022 FIFA Club World Cup moved its schedule to February 2023 into the Brazilian season, as the current Copa Libertadores champions Flamengo will play the competition for the second time.

 Kits

-The 2023 home kit has been unveiled on 26 January in a event in the club's headquarter.
+The 2023 home kit has been unveiled on 26 January in an event in the club's headquarter.
 The shirt has returned to being mostly red and has debuted in Supercopa do Brasil against Palmeiras.

+On 13 April 2023, Flamengo debut the goalkeeper's first kit for the 2023 season in a Copa do Brasil match against Maringá.

+On 10 May 2023, Flamengo and Adidas launched the team's away kit for the 2023 season.

+On 24 May 2023, Flamengo debut the goalkeeper's second kit for the 2023 season in a Copa Libertadores match against Ñublense.

+On 6 September 2023, Flamengo and Adidas officially presented the club's new third kit, mainly in black.

+On 5 November 2023, Flamengo debut the goalkeeper's third kit for the 2023 season in a Campeonato Brasileiro Série A match against Fortaleza.